 At the other end of the spectrum if the office is too cold due to weather conditions outside, everyone’s going to be grumpy.

-Set consistently around room temperature (70°F / 21°C) is always going to work pretty well as people can plan and think ahead.
+Setting it consistently around room temperature (70°F / 21°C) is always going to work pretty well as people can plan and think ahead.

 Some coworking spaces in exotic places have an awesome outside space.
 It is amazing to work outside, but there still needs to be air flow.
 Make sure there are fans to consistently cover the outside space – think about the angles so they cover the entire space.
 Don’t use fans that are mobile, as they will be moved and not returned, so workers will get hot.